ar3balaji/cohort_analysis/README.md

     </li>
     <li>Application will be accessible at http://0.0.0.0:5000/</li>
     <li>
-        Note application will be using port 5000 and mysql database will be accessible using port 32000 through mysql workbench, application uses port 3306.
+        Note application will be using port 5000, mysql database will be accessible using port 32000.
+Application uses port 3306 to communicate with database.
 Additional properties are configurable in docker-compose file, which is located in root directory
     </li>
 </ol>